Finest Kind cheese making recipe for a hard and salty Italian cheese: Pecorino Romano.

 Moulding:

 Line a mould with cheesecloth (H168) and place the curd chips into the mould.
-10 liters milk require a 1kg mould, 20 liters a 2kg mould etc.
+10 liters milk require a 1kg mould, 20 liters a 2kg mould etc. Take care to keep the curds warm.

 Pressing: